-Donald Trump Crashed Both a Wedding & an 8th-Grade Graduation Party
+Donald Trump Crashed Both a Wedding & an 8th-Grade Graduation Party Last Weekend

-Weddings are joyous occasions in which friends and family gather to celebrate the union of two souls — and, crucially, those two souls receive the most attention throughout the event.
-This was likely not the case on Saturday evening, when the president of the United States crashed a wedding held at his golf club in Bedminster, New Jersey.
+Weddings are joyous occasions in which friends and family gather to celebrate the union of two souls – and, crucially, those two souls receive the most attention throughout the event.
+This was likely not the case on Saturday evening, when the President of the United States crashed a wedding held at his golf club in Bedminster, New Jersey.

 Footage of Trump’s unexpected appearance shows wedding guests cheering, yelling “looking good, baby” (the highest known compliment in New Jersey), and chanting “USA!
-USA!”
+USA!”.

-This isn’t an uncommon occurrence: As the New York Times previously reported, the Trump National Golf Club used to advertise potential surprise appearances by Trump to couples looking to get married at the venue.
+This isn’t an uncommon occurance: as the New York Times previously reported, the Trump National Golf Club used to advertise potential surprise appearances by Trump to couples looking to get married at the venue.

 Mr. Trump is a selling point for prospective brides and grooms considering holding their weddings at the club.
 When I was there, I was given a marketing brochure that made the following pledge: “If he is on-site for your big day, he will likely stop in & congratulate the happy couple.
 He may take some photos with you but we ask you and your guests to be respectful of his time & privacy.”
 A spokeswoman for the club said the brochure has been discontinued.